Abu-Taher-web/Internship/README.md

 - It claims to deploy the model on edge and cloud, but there is no mention of in which environment the model was deployed.

-### Title: KPIs for Evaluating the Feasibility of Private 5G Networks in Hospitals
+### 5. KPIs for Evaluating the Feasibility of Private 5G Networks in Hospitals
 **Note**:
 - Private 5G network: The main idea is that each institution or use case will have its dedicated network, which will be connected to the external big network.
 - iperf client and server model: iperf is an open-source network testing tool that measures the performance of a network link.